justinwiley/higher-expectations/README.txt

 == INSTALL:

+* To build and install the gem from withing higher_expectations directory:

+  rake local_deploy

+* To build and install the gem independantly

+  rake package
-* sudo gem install higher-expectations
+  sudo gem install higher_expectations  (where x is version)

 == LICENSE: